wylandcrews/SWE-Final-Project/README.md

 - ```line-too-long```: Triggered only by lines containing URLs necessary for API calls.
 This is ignored because these URLs are necessary for their respective API calls.
 - ```no-else-return```: In the get_photo() function of recommendation.py, there is a return statement where *None* is returned.
 This prevents a broken image from being displayed.
 - ```consider-using-with```: Only seen in get_photo() when writing/overwriting placeImage.jpg.
 The current implementation works well and is relatively concise.
+- ```no-member```: Only seen in the classes used for our database.
+The logic is the same we have used for all previous milestones, so this warning is ignored.
+- ```too-few-public-methods```: Only seen in the classes used for our database if only the self method is declared.
+There is no need to have more than 1 method in certain classes.
+- ```unnecessary-pass```: Pass is needed in the event that the user is already logged in.
+- ```unused-argument```: Argument is needed for use in another module.
 ## Challenges We Encountered
 ## Areas to be Improved